♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦

-Dana Bateman is a Boston native happily living in Maine with her family since 2008.
-Dana has served on multiple boards and committees in Brunswick, all related to children, education and community building.
+Dana is a Boston native happily living in Maine with her family since 2008.
 She is the co-founder and Education Director of the Personal Genetics Education Project, which is an organization dedicated to engagement and conversation about emerging ethical, social and legal issues in genetics.
+Dana has served on multiple boards and committees in Brunswick, all related to children, education and community-building.
+Dana is especially involved at TEAN with grant writing and working with asylum-seeking families.
 She lives with her husband Jack and two teenage children.
-Dana has loved the mission of TEAN since it’s inception and is honored to be part of the board.
+Dana has loved the mission of TEAN since its inception and is honored to be part of the board.

 Celina, a native of Turner, Maine, is an Adjunct Engineering Professor at the University of Southern Maine.
 She has two children in the Brunswick school system and currently serves as the District 4 Brunswick School Board representative.
 She initially became involved with TEAN in August of 2019, when she volunteered for a task force developed by the town and school board to welcome the new asylum seekers.
 Celina is the current secretary for TEAN and works directly with the Special Projects committee and the Asylum Seeker committee.
 Her goal for the future of TEAN is to continue to help children in the school district that need winter clothes, school gear, rides to and from sports outings, and the like.
 She wants all students in Brunswick to know about TEAN and the organization’s willingness and want to help its local community members.
 She would love to see TEAN’s framework replicated in other towns across Maine, as she believes taking part in an organization like TEAN is a great way to strengthen a community and help your neighbors.